 - We have recently implemented Blackline for all account reconciliations globally.
-Overall, its working fairly well.
+Overall, it’s working fairly well.
 We are just working on some fairly minor issues, like how to deal with new accounts (how to assign) and some reporting issues (like how to show which reconciliations are pending).

 - Standard, automated process across all regions.

 - Standard templates are being suggested.
-In the process of reviewing and prescribing use of one of the standard templates per account.
+In the process of reviewing and prescribing the use of one of the standard templates per account.

-Many companies who have a stable global Shared Services organization, with multiple regional centers, have the opportunity to successfully pursue the centralization of account reconciliation activities into one global location, particularly when the effort takes into account the many benefits of advanced reconciliation software solutions.
+Many companies that have a stable global Shared Services organization, with multiple regional centers, have the opportunity to successfully pursue the centralization of account reconciliation activities into one global location, particularly when the effort takes into account the many benefits of advanced reconciliation software solutions.
 Determining the path that is right for your company can be simplified greatly by having direct access to the experiences of your peers, without influence or bias from external consultants or solution providers.

 What approach does your company take to consolidating the account reconciliation process?
 If you have a standard structure/format for the preparation of account reconciliations, how satisfied are you with your implementation?

 Who are your peers and how are you collaborating with them?